ssqvid/setup-pesde/README.md

 ### `version`

-The version of Pesde to install.\
+The version of Pesde to install.
+Semantic Version can be used on top of options.\
 **Default:** `latest`\
 **Options:**
 * **'latest':** Latest release of Pesde.